 In this tutorial, we will show you how to install and configuration of Oracle JDK 9 on your CentOS 7.
-There are many programs and scripts that require java to run it, but usually, Java is not installed by default on VPS or Dedicated Server.
+There are many programs and scripts that require java to run, but usually, Java is not installed by default on VPS or Dedicated Server.

 Install Oracle JDK 9 on CentOS 7